Natural stone flooring is a great addition to any home or commercial building. It is enduring and outlasts many other flooring options.

 Some stones are more difficult to refinish and repair, and it’s less expensive to replace a stone floor than to repair it.
 Others, like marble, are easier to restore if a marble restoration company understands the marble restoration process from start to finish.
 It’s a cost-versus-value consideration that shouldn’t be taken lightly.

 All natural stones add beauty, but they also have a weakness.
 Travertine is soft, granite is porous and can stain, slate is difficult to resurface, and marble can become brittle.
 While every type of stone has a minor disadvantage, most offer nearly flawless flooring options.

-Understand the advantages and disadvantages of all natural stone choices before you buy.
-How will the natural stone floor you choose respond over the next a decade?
+Understand the advantages and disadvantages of all-natural stone choices before you buy.
+How will the natural stone floor you choose respond over the next decade?